Mikheil Kavelashvili, Ex-Man City Striker And Georgias Disputed Far-right President - UrduPoint

 Mikheil Kavelashvili, Ex-Man City Striker And Georgia's Disputed Far-right President

-Tbilisi, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2024) Georgian ex-footballer turned far-right politician Mikheil Kavelashvili is set to be inaugurated on Sunday as Tbilisi's next figurehead president, after a controversial election process denounced as "illegitimate" by the current pro-EU leader.
+Tbilisi, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2024) Georgia inaugurated on Sunday an ex-footballer turned far-right politician -- Mikheil Kavelashvili -- as Tbilisi's next figurehead president, after a controversial election process denounced as "illegitimate" by the current pro-EU leader.

 Picked by the governing Georgian Dream party as a loyalist, the former forward for English Premier League champions Manchester City is known for his expletive-laden parliament speeches and tirades against government critics and LGBTQ people.